merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

   return a + (b - a) * x;
 }

+Then there is cosine interpolation.

 function square(a, b, x) {

-}

-Then there is cubic interpolation, I don't personnaly think that the quality difference on the final rendering is worth it though.

-function cubic(a, b, x) {

 }